-The performance of the part with different reference values is shown in Figure 9, Figure 10, and Figure 11.
+The performance of the part with different reference values is shown in Figure 9 to Figure 11.
 The value of the reference sets the analog input span and the common-mode voltage range.
-Errors in the reference source result in gain errors in the AD7934-6 transfer function and add to the specified full-scale errors on the part.
+Errors in the reference source result in gain errors in the AD7938-6 transfer function and add to specified full-scale errors on the part.

-Table 11 lists suitable voltage references available from Analog Devices that can be used.
-Figure 33 shows a typical connection diagram for an external reference.
+Table 12 lists examples of suitable voltage references from Analog Devices that can be used.
+Figure 34 shows a typical connection diagram for an external reference.

-Table 11.
+Table 12.
 Examples of Suitable Voltage References

-Reference Output Voltage (V) Initial Accuracy (% maximum) Operating Current (μA)
+Reference Output Voltage Initial Accuracy (% Maximum) Operating Current (μA)

 AD780 2.5/3 0.04 1000

 ADR421 2.5 0.04 500

 ADR420 2.048 0.05 500

-Figure 33.
-Typical VREF Connection Diagram
+Figure 34.
+Typical V{REF} Connection Diagram